m3redithw/Potato-Disease-Image-Classification/README.md

 - Ajdust neural network architecture and optimizer, using steps above to generate and save new mdoel

 - Deploy the top performing model

+## Conclusion
+The neurol network model has an accuracy of 99& on test dataset, and it's expected to perform with the equivalent accuracy level on future onseen data.